 The Post article tells the story of Cameron Clarkson, who was sexually assaulted as a 16-year-old high school student by a female teacher, Gail Gagne.
 Gagne was ultimately fired and charged with a misdemeanor, a slap on the wrist compared with the felony charges she could have faced.
 Clarkson, on the other hand, was berated by teachers, admonished by attorneys, and targeted by anonymous harassers.

 This is typical.
 From the story: “For male victims of sexual abuse, this is how it goes.
 Growing evidence shows that boys who are sexually preyed upon by older female authority figures suffer psychologically in much the same way that girls do when victimized by older men.
 But in schools, courts and law offices, male victims are treated openly with a double standard, according to interviews with a dozen experts in law, psychology and social work. … Male victims typically receive lower awards in civil cases, the experts say, and female perpetrators get lighter sentences.”

 The important thing for men is to realize that this has happened to other men.
 There are 19 million fellow survivors.

-Steve LePore is the executive director of 1in6, which helps men who’ve had unwanted or abusive childhood sexual experiences live healthier, happier lives.
+Steve LePore is with 1in6, an organization that helps men who’ve had unwanted or abusive childhood sexual experiences live healthier, happier lives.
 1in6 has enabled thousands of men come to terms with their experiences.
 While men deserve the same sense of justice as women, their recovery process is uniquely challenging.